Ahmadzadeh920/Advanced-Chat-project/README.md

 # Introduction
- The main goal of this project is to show you how we can use django rest api and websocket to create a advanced chat app with customized authentications(JWT and Token) and all base needs.
+ The main goal of this project is to show you how we can use django rest api and websocket to create a advanced chat app with customized authentications(JWT) and all base needs.
 This project includes:
 - Setting up project with Docker (dockerfile/docker-compose)
 - Setup Django Model for a Chat and AbstractBaseUser